-It is recommended that service managers evidence that staff have read and understood any policies, procedures, or guidance.
+It is recommended that service managers ask their staff to sign to state they have read and understood any policies, procedures, or guidance.

 Only appropriately qualified staff who have the necessary knowledge and skills may carry out any invasive clinical procedure i.e., registered nurses, district nurses or in some cases appropriately trained care staff.
 Providers must ensure that staff are not only competent but appropriately insured for specific tasks they undertake.